How Much Should I Bench Press for My Weight (in kg)? Calculator

 Bench Press Workout Example

-• Bench Press 93 kg: For a 93 kg man, pressing bodyweight is the goalpost.
+93 kg: For a 93 kg lifter, pressing bodyweight for one clean rep is a solid milestone.

 The World Record Bench Press (KG)

-At the extreme end, we have the bench press kg world record.
+At the extreme end, we have the bench press world record, which shows just how far human strength can go under elite conditions.

-• Raw (no special suit): over 355 kg lifted in competition.
+Raw (no supportive suit): over 400 kg lifted in competition, with the official record at 401.5 kg.

-These numbers are almost unimaginable, but they show the possibilities of human strength.
-For everyday lifters, the focus should be on safe and sustainable bench press progression, not world records.
+These numbers are almost impossible to relate to for most people, but they highlight the upper limits of human strength.
+For everyday lifters, the goal isn’t to chase world records, but to focus on consistent, safe bench press progression relative to your own bodyweight.

 Buying a Bench Press Setup